musicslayer/self_publish_book/README.md

 A physical book's trim size is the width and height of the book.
 A common trim size is 6in by 9in.

 ### XHTML file
 Within an EPUB file, these files are where all of the content is contained.
 For example, the Table of Contents is typically in its own XHTML file, and each section of a chapter may be its own XHTML file.
 Even things like a front cover image will be contained in an XHTML file.
-The exact way that content is divided up will depend on the nature of your book.<br/><br/>
+The exact way that content is divided up will depend on the nature of your book.
-Although e-books do not have a "manuscript" per se, you can think of the combination of XHTML files as the e-book's manuscript.

 ## Software
 ### Creation
-The following may be useful when creating your book.
+The following software may be useful when creating your book.

 #### Sigil
 https://sigil-ebook.com/<br/>
-This is where you create the e-book (it will be an EPUB file).
+This is where you create the EPUB file for your e-book.

-#### Microsoft Word 2007
+#### Microsoft Word
-After I am finished creating the e-book, I take the content and copy-paste it into a Word document.
-> [!IMPORTANT]
+Used to create/edit the manuscript before it gets converted to a PDF file.<br/><br/>
-> I've never tried more modern versions of Word or any of the free alternatives (Google Docs, Libre Office, etc.), so your mileage may vary if you don't use Word 2007.
+Personally, I've only used Microsoft Word 2007 so your mileage may vary if you try a more modern version or any of the free alternatives (Google Docs, Libre Office, etc.).

 #### CutePDF Writer
 https://www.cutepdf.com/products/cutepdf/writer.asp<br/>